-MLD: Moderate Learning Difficulties: A student with moderate learning difficulties is understood to display significant delay in reaching developmental milestones and may have much greater difficulty than their peers in acquiring basic literacy and numeracy skills.
-They may also have associated speech and language delay, low levels of concentration and under-developed social, emotional and personal skills.
+MLD: Moderate Learning Difficulties: A student with moderate learning difficulties is understood to display a significant delay in reaching developmental milestones and may have much greater difficulty than their peers in acquiring basic literacy and numeracy skills.
+They may also have associated speech and language delay, low levels of concentration, and under-developed social, emotional, and personal skills.

 NHS Continuing Care: Support provided for children and young people under 18 who need a tailored package of care because of their disability, an accident or illness.

 NHS Continuing Healthcare: A package of care that is arranged and funded solely by the NHS for individuals aged 18 and over who are not in hospital but have complex ongoing healthcare needs.